In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Can I get a Christmas Lunch in Mallorca?

 Yes!
-A limited number of restaurants will open on Christmas Day (this is a public holiday here in Spain), and you will most likely be able to book a Christmas lunch in Puerto Portals and Palmanova.
+A limited number of restaurants will open on Christmas Day (this is a public holiday here in Spain), and you will most likely be able to book a Christmas lunch in Palma and Pollensa.

 These restaurants usually advertise through social media channels when they will be open for Christmas lunch on Christmas Day.